STAFF

 John received an undergraduate degree in biology and Spanish from the University of Montana and then worked as a seasonal biologist for the Flathead and Tongass National Forests.
 He spent two summers getting dropped off on the side of a road with a map and compass in northwest Montana to survey alone for threatened and endangered plants in grizzly bear habitat where the Forest Service wanted to log.
 One of the first lawsuits John won with Cottonwood stopped a coal railroad from taking farmers and ranchers land in southeast Montana—because the government failed to survey for rare plants.

-Nathan is a senior at Montana State University majoring in Environmental Studies.
+Nathan graduated from Montana State University with a degree in environmental studies.
 Growing up in the Sierra Nevada Mountains skiing, climbing and hiking right outside his backdoor gave him a strong passion and love for outdoor environments and public lands.

 Going to school in Montana has given Nathan a strong awareness of the environmental issues concerning all the places so many people love to recreate in.
 He has recognized the potential to make a meaningful impact, armed with the knowledge gained from his coursework, and that’s why he has decided to become a part of Cottonwood.
-Nathan sits on the city of Bozeman sustainability advisory board and plans to continue working at Cottonwood after he graduates in May.
+Nathan sits on the city of Bozeman sustainability advisory board and joined Cottonwood full time after a year long internship.

 In Nathan’s free time you can find him reading, embarking on month-long cycling adventures, attempting (with little success) to grow plants, and occasionally pulling Cottonwood’s executive director up some cracks in the Gallatin.